The Best Kettlebell HIIT Workouts and Routines with PDF

 5. Keep your arms straight throughout the movement.

-2. Kettlebell Clean And Press
+2. KB Clean And Press

 1. Place a kettlebell on the floor and stand against it in a shoulder-width stance.